 - If self-employed, two years individual and corporate tax returns and year-to-date profit and loss (P&L) sheet.

 - Company ownership 25% or greater: Two years personal and corporate P&L sheet.

-- Two months current bank statements (checking, savings, money markets, mutual funds, 401K’s stocks, bonds, etc.).
+- Two months current asset statements (checking, savings, money markets, mutual funds, 401K’s stocks, bonds, etc).

 - Loan information on any real estate owned.